Moon Township, Pennsylvania: Government and politics

 The township is policed by the Moon Township Police Department.

+Pittsburgh IAP Air Reserve Station is in the township.

 Education

 Moon Township is home to the Moon Area School District, which consists of students from both Moon and Crescent townships.
-The school district enrolls approximately 3,900 students in their seven schools educating grades kindergarten through 12th grade.
+The school district enrolls approximately 3,900 students in its seven schools educating grades kindergarten through 12th grade.

 Robert Morris University enrolls nearly 5,000 students and offers 60 bachelor's degree programs and 35 master's and doctoral programs at its campus in Moon.

+Transportation

+A part of Pittsburgh International Airport is in the township.

 Livability

 In 2007, Moon Township was honored with several honors as one of the country's best places to live.
 BusinessWeek.com ranked Moon one of five best affordable suburbs in the Northeast.
 The recognition includes the 15108 zip code covering Coraopolis borough, Kennedy and Moon townships.

 Moon was nominated as a runner-up in the list of top Pittsburgh suburbs to raise a family in 2013.